 Tools Used to Cut and Machine Acrylic Plastic

-There are many reasons to want to work with acrylic plastics with tools.
-Some reasons maybe to build an acrylic aquarium, a custom CPU case, or to make functional or decorative items for the home.
+There are many reasons to want to use tools to work with acrylic plastics.
+Some reasons may be to build an acrylic aquarium, a custom CPU case, or to make functional or decorative items for the home.
 In any case, the tools to do so are readily available.
-Many of the tools that can work acrylic plastic are the same ones used for wood and metal work.
+Many of the tools that can work acrylic plastics are the same ones used for wood and metal work.
 Also, many tool companies now produce specialty bladed and tooling products for working with acrylic plastics.

 Precautions For Cutting And Drilling Acrylic